jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ...
 ```

-The repository and category IDs can be queries on the [GitHub GraphQL API Explorer](https://docs.github.com/en/graphql/overview/explorer) as shown below.
-In the query, it is limited to show only the first one, and you may increase the number if the category you want to use is not queried.
+The repository and category IDs can be obtained from the [GitHub GraphQL API Explorer](https://docs.github.com/en/graphql/overview/explorer).
+In the query, it is limited to show only the first one category, and you may increase the number if the category you want to use is not queried.

 ```graphql
 query {